Honeytree-Technologies/Mastodon-Auto-Installer/README.md

 This script is designed to automate the initial deployment of Mastodon and its related components using Docker and bash scripting.

+This is a free-to-use Bash script that allows you to easily install Mastodon and enhance its security with a single command.
+You can utilize this script on a blank server or an existing server, making it suitable for both new and experienced Mastodon server owners.

+The script handles the entire Mastodon installation process, including activating the admin user.
+It ensures the security of your Mastodon server by changing the SSH port, installing a firewall, and automatically updating the firewall rules to reflect the new SSH port and installing Fail2Ban with progressive blocking rules.

+The Bash file is unencrypted, freely usable, and redistributable (though credit to Honeytree Technologies is required).

 ## About the Script

 - **Language**: Bash